puffedo/jaggr/README.md

 JAGGR will watch all _claimable_ jobs of a given project and show an overall status for all jobs:

+* **RED**

-* **RED:** At least one job has failed (status red or yellow) and has not bee claimed.
+    At least one job has failed (status red or yellow) and has not bee claimed.
 Stop work immediately until somebody claims the broken job and fixes it as soon as possible

+* **YELLOW**

-* **YELLOW:** Some jobs have failed, but all of them have been claimed.
+    Some jobs have failed, but all of them have been claimed.
 Check in and merge with care.

+* **GREEN**

-* **GREEN:** Hooray, all jobs that are in your teams responsibility, are in a healthy state!
+    Hooray, all jobs that are in your teams responsibility, are in a healthy state!

 ## Installation and usage